 When you are new in the world of online advertising, you come across many challenges such as determining your banner advertising cost or how much you should spend on a particular banner ad campaign.

-Generally, there is so much of online advertising information you need to know such as type of ad campaigns, ad formats, setting your maximum bid rate, optimising your ad quality score and various performance metrics used to evaluate the value of your ad campaigns.
+Generally, there is so much online advertising information you need to know such as the type of ad campaigns, ad formats, setting your maximum bid rate, optimizing your ad quality score, and various performance metrics used to evaluate the value of your ad campaigns.

 Apart from all these, banner ads, in particular, are one of the most popular ad formats still used by millions across the world which still raised questions like…

 “How much does it cost to run a banner ad?”

 In this post, we’ll be taking an in-depth look at banner advertising costs on various platforms and discuss all the factors that influence those costs and how you can lower your advertising cost while increasing your ad performance and ROI.

 To start with, there is no specific fixed ad cost for either banner ads or search ads.
 It all depends on your budget and the audience size you want to reach.

 Ad cost varies based on several factors such as industry, keywords location, target audience, your maximum bid rate, and most importantly your quality score in the case of Google Adwords (Google Ads) and relevant score for Facebook and Instagram Ads.